eishwezin20/Word-Counter/README.md

 # Word-Counter

-Count the amount of words and spaces separately.
+Web App to Count the amount of words and spaces separately.